Iceecreeam/ID_Take-Off_Website/README.md

 ### Acknowledgements

-- I received inspiration for this project from Reddit, space and its grandeur and scale.
+- I received inspiration for this project from Reddit, space, and their grandeur and scale.